Jason Koon: Personal life

 Koon became engaged to Bianca Armstrong after three years of dating.
 The couple first met while on the track and field team at West Virginia Wesleyan College.
 They married on October 26, 2019, at the Redwood Cathedral at Ventana Big Sur, California.
 They welcomed their first child in September 2021.
+Their second son was born in June 2023.

+Koon was inducted into the Poker Hall of Fame in 2026, the first year he became eligible.

 Sponsorships

 In October 2017, Jason Koon was announced as a member of partypoker’s team pro.
 In August 2021, Koon left partypoker.

 He also works as a coach on RunItOnce.

 In October 2021 at the 2021 World Series of Poker, Koon was announced as a GGPoker Global Ambassador.
+He left GGPoker in February 2024, later that year he became a PokerStars ambassador.
+He is also ambassador for the Triton Poker Super High Roller Series since 2019.